Data last updated

 An important note to keep in mind about temperature coefficients is that if a panel is operating in temperatures lower than 25 °C, the temperature coefficient will actually be positive, and your solar panels will increase in efficiency.
 This means that the best conditions for optimal solar production are cold, sunny days, which in turn means you don’t have to live in a warm climate to benefit from solar power.
 This efficiency gain in cold weather helps to offset losses that occur during the summer months, especially for homeowners living in regions with distinct winter/summer weather cycles.

 Conversely, if you do live in a climate that is warm and sunny throughout the year, you may want to invest in higher-end solar panels that come with a lower temperature coefficient.
-Sunpower and Panasonic manufacture solar panels with some of the lowest temperature coefficients available in the industry.
+Sunpower, Panasonic and REC manufacture solar panels with some of the lowest temperature coefficients available in the industry.
 If you expect that the surface temperature of your roof will climb above 25 °C for a significant portion of the year, consider getting quotes from solar installers who offer these higher-end panels.

 Get the right solar setup for your home